pkiel/notebook/_posts/2022-08-03-ulink2022GrowthAnalysis.md

 ## Plating of Tissue

 Among control corals, I visually noticed significant plating of tissue and a veneer of aragonite above the acrylic tags.
-This was
+This was almost completely absent in OA corals.
+I can take photos of each coral and calculate surface area of plating.

 ## CT Scanning